RamyaSheshadri/magnitude_comp_bmsce/docs/info.md

 **Author:** BMSCE

 ## Project Description
-This project implements a **2-bit magnitude comparator** in Verilog for the Tiny Tapeout platform.
+- This project implements a **2-bit magnitude comparator** in Verilog for the Tiny Tapeout platform.
-It compares two unsigned 2-bit numbers (A and B) and produces three outputs indicating whether **A > B**, **A = B**, or **A < B**.
+- It compares two unsigned 2-bit numbers (A and B) and produces three outputs indicating whether:
+    - **A > B**, **A = B**, or **A < B**.
-The design uses simple Boolean logic with assign statements, making it lightweight and suitable for synthesis and tapeout.
+- The design uses simple Boolean logic with assign statements, making it lightweight and suitable for synthesis and tapeout.

 ## Logic Implementation